Skip to main content

 Washington State Human Rights Commission (WSHRC)

-WSHRC enforces the Washington Law Against Discrimination (RCW 49.60), which prohibits discrimination in employment and in places of public accommodation, including schools.
+WSHRC enforces the Washington Law Against Discrimination (RCW 49.60), which prohibits discrimination in employment and places of public accommodation, including schools.
 File complaints with WSHRC within six months of the date of the alleged discrimination.
 1-800-233-3247 ǀ TTY: 1-800-300-7525 ǀ www.hum.wa.gov

 Mediation

 Mediation must be conducted by a qualified and impartial mediator who may not: 1) Be an employee of any school district, public charter school, or other public or private agency that is providing education related services to a student who is the subject of the complaint being mediated; or 2) Have a personal or professional conflict of interest.
-A mediator is not considered an employee of the district or charter school or other public or private agency solely because he or she serves as a mediator.
+A mediator is not considered an employee of the district, charter school, or other public or private agency solely because he or she serves as a mediator.

 • Applications, policies, procedures, evaluations, plans, and reports related to special education will be made available to parents and other members of the general public through the district's Student Special Services Department at (509) 766-2670.

-Rights of students regarding notice of intended disciplinary action are included in this policy.
-A student's rights, rights of appeal and the appeal process are also outlined in this policy.
-Policies can be viewed on the District website.
 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.

-Inquiries regarding compliance with the Family Educational Rights and Privacy Act may be directed to: Michelle Musso mmusso@mlsd161.org
+Inquiries regarding compliance with the Family Educational Rights and Privacy Act may be directed to: Michelle Musso, mmusso@mlsd161.org

 • Type Moses Lake School District in the search box.